atweiden/crane/README.md

 Pass an empty list as `@from` or `@path` to operate on the root of the container.

-- if value assignment (`=`) to `$container` fails, abort move operation, raise error and propogate the original error message
-  - value assignment will fail when assigning a List to a `$container` of type Hash and vice versa

 <!-- end .move($container,:@from!,:@path!,:$in-place) }}} -->